zzw890827/aws-sap-questions/第二套/README.md

     - [ ] A. Put the source data to S3 and migrate the processing service to an AWS EMR Hadoop cluster with Cascading.
 Enable EMR to directly read and query data from S3 buckets.
 Write the output to RDS database
     - [ ] B. Put the source data to a Kinesis stream and migrate the processing service to AWS lambda to utilize its scaling feature.
 Enable lambda to directly read and query data from Kinesis stream.
 Write the output to RDS database
     - [ ] C. Put the source data to a S3 bucket and migrate the processing service to AWS EC2 with auto scaling.
 Ensure that the auto scaling configuration has proper maximum and minimum number of instances.
 Monitor the performance in Cloudwatch dashboard.
 Write the output to DynamoDB table for downstream to process.
     - [ ] D. Put the source data to a Kinesis stream and migrate the processing service to an AWS EMR cluster with Cascading.
-Enable ENIR to directly read and query data from Kinesis streams.
+Enable EMR to directly read and query data from Kinesis streams.
 Write the output to Redshift.

     <details>
        <summary>Answer</summary>